-ANS 180 Equine Production 3 3 2 4 Prerec quisites s: None
+ANS 180 Equine Production 3

 This course provides an introduction to the production of horses.
 Topics include anatomy and physiology, reproduction, genetics, selection, and basic management practices.
 Upon completion, students should be able to demonstrate a basic understanding of the production and management of horses.